Existence and obstructions for the curvature on compact manifolds with boundary: Abstract

 \section{Abstract}

-We consider the problem of studying the set of curvature functions which a given {\it compact} and {\it non-compact} manifold with nonempty boundary can possess.
-First we prove that the sign demanded by the Gauss-Bonnet Theorem is a necessary and sufficient condition for a given function to be the geodesic curvature or the Gaussian curvature of some {\it conformally equivalent metric}.
-Our proof conceptually differs from \cite{CV} since our approach allow us to solve problems where the conformal method cannot solve.
-Also, we prove new existence and nonexistence of metrics with prescribed curvature in the conformal setting which depends on the Euler characteristic.
-After this, we present a higher order analogue concerning scalar and mean curvatures on compact manifolds with boundary.
-We also give conditions for Riemannian manifolds not necessarily complete or compact to admit positive scalar curvature and minimal boundary, without any auxiliary assumptions about its \textquotedblleft infinity\textquotedblright, which is an extension of those proved by Carlotto-Li \cite{CL}.
+We study the set of curvature functions which a given compact manifold with boundary can possess.
+First, we prove that the sign demanded by the Gauss-Bonnet Theorem is a necessary and sufficient condition for a given function to be the geodesic curvature or the Gaussian curvature of some {\it conformally equivalent metric}.
+Our approach allows us to solve problems that are impossible to solve in the pointwise conformal case.
+Moreover, we obtain a deep and more delicate information on pointwise conformal deformations.
+We prove new existence and nonexistence results for metrics with prescribed curvature in the conformal setting, which depend on the Euler characteristic.